galiakraicheva/math-tutorials/README.md

       - The Importance of Probability and Statistics in ML
       - Intended Audience
    - Chapter 2:
-      - Getting Good with the The terms
+      - Getting Good with the Terms